griffithlab/civic-docs/docs/getting_started.rst

      corresponds to evidence for a single clinical assertion about a single variant in a single cancer type.
 Each evidence record is based on a single citable source (e.g. a peer-reviewed publication).
-The evidence record consists of a free-form executive summary describing the assertion and supporting evidence for it, and additional structured fields that describe the evidence (e.g. evidence type, relevant drug, etc.).
-To learn more about the elements of an evidence record refer to the :ref:`Evidence help docs <evidence>`.
+The evidence record consists of both a free-form executive summary describing the assertion with supporting evidence for it and additional structured fields that describe the evidence (e.g. evidence type, relevant drug).
+To learn more about the elements of an evidence record, refer to the :ref:`Evidence help docs <evidence>`.
 For suggestions on where to find sources for evidence records, refer to the Source Ideas tab of this section.
-     To add a new evidence record, you must login and hit the "ADD" button at the top of any page throughout the site.
+     To add a new evidence record, login and hit the "ADD" button at the top of any page throughout the site.

      **2. Adding or improving Variant, Variant Group, and Gene Summaries**